internetarchive/dweb-archivecontroller/README.md

 git clone https://git@github.com/internetarchive/dweb-archivecontroller.git
 cd dweb-archivecontroller

-# install the dependencies including IPFS & WebTorrent and dweb-transports and dweb-objects
+# install the dependencies including IPFS & WebTorrent
 npm install

+# NOTE:
+# dweb-transports - will be provided to client using window.DwebTransports in a separate import
+# dweb-objects - will be provided to client using window.DwebObjects in a separate import

 ```

 ### Node Installation to work on this repo